 The ASU System includes Arkansas State University, a four-year Carnegie R2 research institution in Jonesboro with degree centers at ASU-Beebe, ASU-Mountain Home and ASU Mid-South in West Memphis.
 Arkansas State University Campus Queretaro opened in September 2017.
 The system's two-year college institutions include ASU-Beebe, with additional campuses in Heber Springs and Searcy and an instructional site at Little Rock Air Force Base; ASU-Newport, with additional campuses in Jonesboro and Marked Tree; ASU-Mountain Home; ASU Mid-South in West Memphis; and ASU Three Rivers (formerly College of the Ouachitas) in Malvern.
 Henderson State University in Arkadelphia became the system's second four-year institution member on Feb.
 1 under Act 18 of 2021.

-Dr. Robin Myers serves as interim president of the ASU System at its administrative offices in Little Rock.
+Dr. Brendan Kelly serves as president of the ASU System at its administrative offices in Little Rock.
 The chancellors are Dr. Todd Shields at Arkansas State, Dr. Jennifer Methvin at ASU-Beebe, Dr. Johnny Moore at ASU-Newport; Dr. Bentley Wallace at ASU-Mountain Home, Dr. Debra West at ASU Mid-South; Dr. Steve Rook at ASU Three Rivers; and Dr. Trey Berry at Henderson State.
 A seven-member Board of Trustees appointed by the governor governs the system.

 The ASU System provides a wide range of degree and certificate programs, serves as a leading voice on state higher education issues, and supports significant programs for the state and region, including economic development initiatives, the Arkansas Biosciences Institute, and Arkansas heritage sites.